-Integrated with web caching techniques, Anti-DDoS Pro and Anti-DDoS Premium provide scrubbing centers to protect your website services against DDoS attacks and reduce page load time.
+Anti-DDoS Pro and Anti-DDoS Premium provide scrubbing centers that are integrated with web caching techniques to protect your website services against DDoS attacks and reduce page load time.

 - Log on to the Anti-DDoS Pro console.

 - In the top navigation bar, select the region where your instance resides.

 You can switch the region to configure and manage Anti-DDoS Pro or Anti-DDoS Premium instances.
 Make sure that you select the required region when you use Anti-DDoS Pro or Anti-DDoS Premium.

 - Mainland China: If you select this region, the Anti-DDoS Pro console appears.

 - Outside Mainland China: If you select this region, the Anti-DDoS Premium console appears.

 - In the left-side navigation pane, choose .